WAP Systems and Labeled Subshifts: Dynamical properties of

 For background regarding our next question we refer the reader to the works \cite{KR} and \cite{GW-Ro}.

 \begin{Qu} Does there exist a label $\M$ such that its $S_{\infty}$ orbit is residual, or are all the orbits meager?
-If such a residual orbit exists then it would be unique.
+If such a residual orbit exists then it would be unique and would meet and so be contained in $TRANS \ \cap \ RECUR$.
 It is well known that the adjoint action of $S_{\infty}$ on itself does have a dense $G_{\delta}$ orbit (see e.g. \cite{GW-Ro}). \end{Qu}